 Policy Content ChecklistThe chart below identifies the categories and information that must be included in drafts of proposed Policies, and provides a brief explanation for each section.
 This ensures consistency among Policies and increases clarity and uniformity of information.
-If you have questions about any items on this checklist, please contact the policy coordinator for clarification before submitting a Policy draft.
+If you have questions about any items on this checklist, please contact the University Policy Office for clarification before submitting a Policy draft.

-To facilitate the process, the policy coordinator will place the information provided into the standard format, and will send it back for review.
+To facilitate the process, the University Policy Office will place the information provided into the standard format, and will send it back for review.
 Please provide information in Word format.

 |Policy Title||Official title of Policy|

 The university official charged with the overall responsibility for creating, implementing, and updating university Policies in his/her area of jurisdiction.
 Typically the office of the president, provost, or a vice president.

 The individual charged with the responsibility for creating, implementing, and updating a university Policy at the direction of the Policy owner.

 |Contact Information||Indicate the university office(s) that can answer specific questions regarding the Policy or approve exceptions.|